 If you’re an Android user and an avid photographer, chances are you’re using Google Photos as your main photo backup and organization tool.
 Chances are, also, that besides your photos, all kinds of videos will find their way in Google Photos gallery.
+You should definitely know that there’s a video editor in Google Photos that offers a remarkable number of options.
+So, today, we’ll show you how to edit videos in Google Photos on Android or iOS.

 So, the options you have at your disposal are, as said above, the following: